JamesMGreene/gh-cover-letter/README.md

 return the favor:
 **I want to work for GitHub, and I will do my best to ensure we continue to push the envelope!**

-As amazing as GitHub already is, I am confident that I can help us achieve even more!
+As fantastic as GitHub already is, I am confident that I can help us achieve even more!
 I have already been [collecting my ideas][cover-letter/github-todo] for quite a few new features, as well as noting a few bugs whose squashing I'd like to see to personally.
 After I had created the initial draft of this list, I was so invigorated at the prospect of being a part of the GitHub family that I couldn't stop myself from continuing to add more and more ideas to it.